 30 acres of grassland on Van Hoosear Wildflower Preserve managed by the Sonoma Ecology Center were treated with fire to control invasive medusahead grass and improve habitat for a diversity of CA native bloomers.
-Weeks of preparation by SEC with direction from Burn Boss Phil Dye of Prometheus Fire Consulting and ACR Fire Forward Prescribed Fire Specialist Jared Childress paid off Friday morning as volunteers from the Good Fire Alliance, the Mendocino Volunteer Fire Department, and Santa Clara County Parks donned PPE and set the burn in motion.
+Weeks of preparation by SEC with direction from Burn Boss Phil Dye of Prometheus Fire Consulting and ACR's Fire Forward team paid off Friday morning as volunteers from the Good Fire Alliance, the Mendocino Volunteer Fire Department, and Santa Clara County Parks donned PPE and set the burn in motion.

-“Cooperative, community-based burns are how we grow a culture of good fire,” said Childress.
+“Cooperative, community-based burns are how we grow a culture of good fire,” said Jared Childress, co-organizer of the Good Fire Alliance.
 “It’s also a very effective way to achieve ecological objectives while increasing the scale of safely treated acres in the region.”